Control your IHC: primary antibody controls you should know

 How many decisions do you think you make every day?
 Would you be surprised if I tell you that an adult person makes about 25,000 more or less conscious decisions every day?
 It’s a fact.

-Consciously or unconsciously, we spend every day of our lives making decisions: where to go, what to wear, what to eat, how to spend our time, etc. But how much time do you spend making a decision for the right control for your primary antibody?
+Consciously or unconsciously, we spend every day of our lives making decisions: where to go, what to wear, what to eat, how to spend our time, etc. But how much time do you spend deciding on the proper control for your primary antibody?
 And, most importantly, did you make the right choice?
 How can you tell a good decision from a bad one?

 Controls constitute a ubiquitous part of a well-designed scientific experiment.
-The selection of proper controls for immunohistochemistry (IHC) is essential to get reliable and reproducible results as a basis for good scientific practice.
+Therefore, selecting proper controls for immunohistochemistry (IHC) is essential to get reliable and reproducible results as a basis for good scientific practice.
 Unfortunately, there are no controls to control everything.

 Control your IHC at three different levels